bhouston1982/staticPages-webArchives/README.md

 + Added code to generate a Revision Description change note whenever the script is run.
 (For right now this also lets me track how many times I have to run the code before I get it right!)

++ Added code to check if a capture is a main page or a subpage, and, if the latter, create the component a level down in the web series

+A few usability notes on UWM finding aids:
++ If the contents list is not serialized, it needs to be serialized at the c02 level.
+I have thus far done this by moving everything into a general "Series 1: General Files, YYYY-YYYY" proxy series.
++ The code REALLY dislikes UTF-8 encoding.
+Watch for curly quotes and apostrophes when copying from the Archive-It metadata sheet.
++ Series and subseries need to be determined before running the script.
+If they collide with existing series, the code will crash-- or worse, erase things.

 # staticPages-webArchives